-6. If you want to access the controller to manage networks remotely, enable the Cloud Access button, and bind your TP-Link ID to your Omada Controller, and then click Next.
-If not, click Next directly.
+c.
+If you want to access the controller to manage networks remotely, enable Cloud Access, and bind your TP-Link ID to your Omada Controller.
 For more details about Omada Cloud, please refer to 5.
 2 Manage Your Controller Remotely via Cloud Access.

-To enjoy Omada Cloud Service, you o can log in and bind your TP-Link ID to you ur controller.

 Cloud Access:

-TP-Link ID: clouduser@example.com
+TP-Link ID: clouduser@example.com ı

-Password: ø
+Password: •••••• ø

-Log in and bind No TP-Li ink ID?
+Log in and bind No TP-Link ID?
 Register now.

-Back Next